OctopusDeploy/blog/blog/2019-09/istio/the-sample-application/index.md

 ## Conclusion

 The example application shown here is trivial and does not attempt to replicate any real world scenario.
-However it is well suited as a starting point from which we can add new networking functionality with Istio.
+However it is well suited as a starting point to which we can add new networking functionality with Istio.

 In the [next post](/blog/2019-09/istio/istio-virtualservice/index.md) we'll introduce the Istio VirtualService resource.